Sophie McNeill's documentary about the death of Mohammed Saleh

 Within the compound was an accommodation block that although since closed down, is still notorious in the memories of detainees for its harsh conditions - J Block, or Juliet.

-It's the question of what happened to Mohammad Saleh while he was held in Juliet Block that's causing serious concern about our system of mandatory detention of asylum seekers.
+It's the question of what happened to Mohammed Saleh while he was held in Juliet Block that's causing serious concern about our system of mandatory detention of asylum seekers.

 SBS Insight - Archived Transcript